syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Template-Markers.md

 {% endhighlight %}
 {% endtabs %}

-The following code snippet provides supporting methods & class for the above code.
+The following code snippet provides supporting method and class for the previous code.

 **GetSalesReports** **Method****:**
 {% tabs %}